Subscribe to updates

 Social Purpose of Land Framework

-The Cabinet approved the implementation of the Social Purpose of Land Framework (SPLF) pilot phase on four council-identified sites.
-This framework, developed in partnership with the New Economics Foundation (NEF), aims to prioritise social outcomes, community voices, and local capacity building in decisions regarding council land.
-The SPLF will introduce Neighbourhood Land Panels (NLPs) to engage local communities in evaluating land use options, with the goal of making land governance more transparent, participatory, and accountable.
-Councillor Helen Dennis, Cabinet Member for New Homes and Sustainable Development, highlighted the framework's potential to maximise public good from public land and expressed excitement about the community-driven ideas that are expected to emerge.
-The pilot phase will be funded by £500,000 from reserve funding, and a revised framework will be presented to the Cabinet following the pilot.
-The establishment of a Southwark Land Partnership (SLP) was also approved to bring together key landowners across the borough to release sites for common priorities.
+The Cabinet approved the implementation of the Social Purpose of Land Framework pilot phase on four council-identified sites.
+This framework, developed with input from the New Economics Foundation (NEF) and community members, aims to increase transparency and community involvement in decisions regarding council land and assets.
+Neighbourhood Land Panels will be established for each pilot site to engage local voices in discussions about land use options, assessing their feasibility against neighbourhood and borough-wide priorities.
+Councillor Helen Dennis, Cabinet Member for New Homes and Sustainable Development, highlighted this as a groundbreaking step towards better utilising the built environment to achieve Southwark 2030 goals.
+The council will also establish a Southwark Land Partnership to bring together key landowners across the borough to release sites for common priorities, maximising social value.
+An allocation of £500,000 from reserve funding has been agreed to support the pilot phase.

-The Cabinet approved the council tax base for the financial year 2026-27, setting it at 111,464.6 Band D equivalent dwellings, a decrease of 892 dwellings from the previous year.
-Councillor Stephanie Cryan, Cabinet Member for Equalities, Democracy and Finance, explained that this adjustment reflects updated projections and demographic changes.
-The council tax collection rate was maintained at 96.5% for 2026-27, acknowledging the ongoing economic pressures.
-The report also confirmed the continuation of discretionary council tax premiums on second homes and long-term empty dwellings, as well as the provision of council tax reduction schemes and exemptions for young people leaving care and foster carers.
+The Cabinet approved the council tax base for 2026-27, setting it at 111,464.6 Band D equivalent dwellings, a decrease from the previous year's figure.
+Councillor Stephanie Cryan, Cabinet Member for Equalities, Democracy and Finance, noted that the collection rate will be maintained at 96.50% due to ongoing economic pressures.
+The council also reaffirmed its commitment to discretionary council tax premiums on empty dwellings and second homes, as well as continuing its Council Tax Reduction Scheme and exemptions for young people leaving care and foster carers.

 Senior Resources Leadership Team Structure

 The Cabinet approved proposed changes to the Resources Senior Leadership Team structure, including the creation of two new director-level posts: Director of Commercial Partnerships and Investments, and Director of Digital and Resident Experience.
-Councillor Stephanie Cryan stated that these new roles are intended to strengthen oversight of the council's procurement, commercial activity, digital services, and resident experience, ultimately aiming for better value for money and improved outcomes for residents.
-The creation of these posts is part of a wider reorganisation within the Resources Directorate, which is expected to deliver an efficiency saving to the council and is anticipated to be cost-neutral overall, with the roles funded from existing resources and identified savings.
-The Strategic Director of Resources was delegated authority to progress recruitment for these new positions.
+Councillor Stephanie Cryan highlighted that these roles are intended to strengthen leadership capacity, enhance commercial capability, improve procurement oversight, and drive digital transformation and resident experience improvements.
+These changes are part of a wider reorganisation within the Resources Directorate, which is expected to deliver efficiency savings for the council.
+The new posts will be funded from existing resources and are part of the council's commitment to delivering its Southwark 2030 goals.

 Local Development Scheme 2026-2029